Nolan Arenado Player Props: Cardinals vs. Rangers

-Nolan Arenado, with a slugging percentage of .375 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals versus the Texas Rangers, with Martin Perez on the hill, June 5 at 8:05 PM ET.
+Nolan Arenado -- batting .235 with three doubles, a home run, four walks and five RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the Texas Rangers, with Dane Dunning on the mound, on June 6 at 8:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Pirates.
+He had a one-hit showing in his most recent game (1-for-4) against the Rangers.

 Nolan Arenado Game Info & Props vs. the Rangers